Encoded-Brands/bcp/.well-known/brand/voice.md

 # Voice

-Encoded sounds like a world-class design studio (think Pentagram, Collins, or Red Antler) applying its discipline to AI infrastructure.
+Encoded sounds like a world-class design studio (think Pentagram, Collins, or Instrument) applying its discipline to AI infrastructure.
 The voice is elegant, optimistic, confident, and restrained.
 We translate complex technical realities into clear, design-forward concepts.
 We are the calm experts offering a real solution to brand fidelity, entirely avoiding the doom-laden or hyper-caffeinated tone typical of tech startups.

 ```yaml
 prefer_vocabulary: